Tennis Elbow

 Yes, it heals on its own with time and rest.
 It may take anywhere from twelve months to a year or sometimes more than that.
 However, a full recovery is only possible by stopping the activity that causes inflammation.
 Rest is the mainstay of treatment but this can take a long time.
 If that is not possible, consult a doctor right away.

-Tennis elbow is an injury that can affect anyone.
-However, without proper medical diagnosis and treatment, you can develop a chronic pain which is difficult to resolve without intervention.
+Without proper medical diagnosis and treatment, you can develop chronic pain which is difficult to resolve without intervention.

 Cortisone Injections

-A Cortisone Injection (termed steroid injection in the UK) is an anti inflammatory injection for the joints or body tissue to relieve pain.
+A Cortisone Injection (termed steroid injection in the UK) is an anti inflammatory injection frequently used for Tennis Elbow

-A regenerative treatment for chronic painful joints and ligaments which involves the injection of a specially formulated solution into damaged tissue.
+A regenerative treatment for chronic painful tendons which involves the injection of a specially formulated solution into damaged tissue to help it heal.

 Contact us